herregroen/wordpress-javascript-documentation-standards/readme.md

 * **@see:** A function or class relied on.
 * **@link:** URL that provides more information.
 * **@fires:** Event fired by the function.
 Events tied to a specific class should list the class name.
 * **@listens:** Events this function listens for.
 An event must be prefixed with the event namespace.
+Events tied to a specific class should list the class name.
 * **@global:** Marks this function as a global function to be included in the global namespace.
 * **@param:** Give a brief description of the variable; denote particulars (e.g. if the variable is optional, its default) with JSDoc @param syntax.
 * **@returns:** Note the period after the description.